Frogs and Toads of Indiana

 There is only one cricket frog in Indiana.
 Cricket Frogs don’t have any distinct markings on their body.

 The Western Chorus Frog has three lines that run down their back.
-They are a tiny species of frog.
+They are a tiny species of frog, not even reaching 2 inches long.

 The Spring Peeper is another small species of frog and looks similar to the Western Chorus Frog but it has a X shaped mark on its back.